 - the welfare and productivity of farmed animals to help produce quality, safe and environmentally sustainable food

-- animal health, welfare and production research and application in equine, companion and zoo animals
+- animal health and welfare; and the care of equine, companion and zoo animals

 BSAS has a rich history from its beginnings in 1944 – known then as the British Society of Animal Production (BSAP) – in which time the Society has participated in globally recognised research, education and reward opportunities, both to its members and to the wider animal science field.
 A brief history of BSAS, written by Colin Whittemore, is available here: